Main Menu

 Addendum: Romans 14, the Conscience, and Morality

-Paul's use of the phrase "do we provoke the Lord to jealousy" with regard to the idolatry and the partaking of pagan sacrificial meals is a perfect parallel the phrase "provoke the LORD to anger," used throughout the Old Testament to refer to various forms of idolatry including "observing times."
+Paul's use of the phrase "do we provoke the Lord to jealousy" with regard to the idolatry and the partaking of pagan sacrificial meals is a perfect parallel the phrase "provoke the LORD to anger," used throughout the Old Testament to refer to various forms of idolatry.
 Furthermore, Paul's use of the word "jealousy" instead of anger is not a mistake.
 Paul no doubt used the word "jealousy" because it was the exact word used by God himself when giving the 10 Commandments in Exodus 20.

 Exodus 20:2 I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.
 3 Thou shalt have no other gods before me.
 4 Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth: 5 Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me;